 2: Never turn a washing machine upside down, water can run onto electrical parts and cause electrical faults.
 Always drain all the water out before laying a washing machine down (preferably on it’s front or back).

-3: Never leave any safety device such as a door interlock, fuse or TOC by-passed.
+3: Never leave any safety device such as a door lock, fuse or TOC by-passed.

 4: Never leave a washing machine plugged in with the top or back off while you leave the room.
 Someone in the house (or even a pet) could touch a live wire and be electrocuted.